 Although we hold patents related to our products, a number of companies, both within and outside of the industry in which we operate, hold other patents covering various aspects of our products.
 In addition to these patents, participants in this industry typically also protect their technology, especially embedded software, through copyrights and trade secrets.
 As a result, there is frequent litigation based on allegations of infringement, misappropriation or other violations of intellectual property rights.
-We may receive in the future inquiries from other intellectual property holders and may become subject to claims that it infringes their intellectual property rights, particularly as we expand our presence in the market.
+We may receive in the future inquiries from other intellectual property rights, particularly as we expand our presence in the market.
 In addition, parties may claim that the names and branding of our products infringe their trademark rights in certain countries or territories.
 If such a claim were to prevail, we may have to change the names and branding of our products in the affected territories and we could incur other costs.